cjus/python-coding-challenge/documentation/approach.md

 Winning line is: ['SPEED', 'DOWN', 'SPEED', 'UP', 'JUMP', 'UP', 'SLOW', 'DOWN', 'DOWN', 'SPEED', 'JUMP', 'UP', 'SPEED', 'SPEED', 'JUMP', 'UP', 'UP', 'SPEED', 'JUMP', 0.81]
 ```

 Here is the console output per iteration.
-Note, the following output is made possible by the simulator.render() method.
+Note, the following output is made possible by the [Simulator.render()](https://github.com/cjus/the-bridge-episode-2/blob/main/source/simulator.py#L91) method.

-At the starting position there are two bikes.
+At the starting position there are two bikes marked #1 and #2, starting at position 0.
+The x's represent the pot holes.
+The '.' represent a safe part of the bridge.

 ```shell
 Speed: 1